stormid/components/packages/cookie-banner/README.md

 # Cookie banner

 GDPR compliant cookie banner that can categorise cookies and conditionally invoke cookie reliant functionality based on user consent.
+Renders a cookie banner and a consent form based on configuration settings.

+---

 ## Usage
 Cookie management works by categorising cookies and the functions that initialise them, encapsulating them in a configuration object.

 Cookies category names ('types') can be any valid String.

+The cookie banner renders itself if no preference cookies are set.
+The consent form renders into a DOMElement with a particular className that can be set in the options (classNames.formContainer).

 JS
 ```